-AP Top 25 Takeaways: On a Statement Saturday, Colorado wilts, Florida State soars, ‘Bama bows up
+AP Top 25 Takeaways: On Statement Saturday, Colorado wilts, Florida State soars, ‘Bama bows up

 It might take a return to the murderball days of ferocious defense and power running for Alabama to contend in the Southeastern Conference this season.
 That might actually be enough to get the Tide back to Atlanta and keep it in playoff contention.

+There has been a lot of attention on the Pac-12 this month: its star quarterbacks, its resurgent left-behinds Oregon State and Washington State, and, of course, Coach Prime.

+But two-time defending champ Utah, well coached with little flash and a nasty defense, might be the value stock in the Pac-12 after a quarter of the season.

 AROUND THE COUNTRY: No team is leaning into the new clock rules to shorten games more than Michigan.
 The Wolverines came into Saturday running 56 plays per game, tied for 127th in the country and then beat Rutgers with 61 plays. … Under-the-radar 4-0 teams about step into the spotlight: Syracuse, which hosts Clemson next week, and Kentucky, which welcomes No. 25 Florida. … After Houston lost its first Big 12 game against TCU last week, Cincinnati and BYU were both welcomed to the their new conference with losses.
-No. 16 Oklahoma beat the Bearcats at Nippert Stadium and Kansas improved to 4-0 with a home win over the Cougars. … The Jayhawks are 4-0 in consecutive seasons for the first time since 1915.
+No. 16 Oklahoma beat the Bearcats at Nippert Stadium and Kansas improved to 4-0 with a home win over the Cougars. … The Jayhawks are 4-0 in consecutive seasons for the first time since 1915. … A season of great expectations has turned into a disaster for Texas Tech.
+Close loses to Wyoming and Oregon left all the Red Raiders’ Big 12 goals still on the table.
+But after quarterback Tyler Shough went out with what looked like a serious leg injury in a loss at West Virginia, just getting to bowl eligibility is going to be an accomplishment for Tech (1-3). … File under college football is weird: A week after South Alabama won big at Oklahoma State, the Jaguars returned home and lost to Central Michigan. … Receiver of the day: USF’s Naiem Simmons had eight catches for 272 yards and a touchdown in a victory against Rice.

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com